-Know the Problems Your Target Audience Needs Solved
+Know the Problems Your Target Audience Needs to be Solved

-Which leads us to the second factor: We must know the problems they need solved and how we can solve them.
+This leads us to the second factor: We must know the problems that need to be solved and how we can solve them.
 What are their pain points?

 You may think you solve problem X, but your customer may have problem X along with problems Y and Z.

-We often think about our community as those we want to reach and have hire us, but our community is also those in our network who support us and who can and will collaborate with us.
+We often think about our community as those we want to reach and hire, but our community is also those in our network who support us and who can and will collaborate with us.